ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 	![[Pasted image 20240418133713.png]]

 # Semaphore

+Semaphores are a synchronisation primitive used in concurrent programming and operating systems to control access to shared resources, coordinate the execution of multiple threads or processes, and prevent race conditions.

+A semaphore is essentially a counter (non-negative integer) that can be accessed and modified atomically.
+It supports two primary operations: "wait" (also known as "P" or "down") and "signal" (also known as "V" or "up").
+These operations are typically used to control access to shared resources and ensure exclusive access or coordinated execution among multiple threads or processes.

+- **Wait Operation (P or down)**: It's like trying to get in line for something.
+If there are available spots (semaphore value > 0), you can go ahead and take one.
+If not, you have to wait until there's an open spot.

+- **Signal Operation (V or up)**: It's like announcing you're done with something and leaving.
+When you finish with a spot, you let others know it's available by signaling.
+This might allow someone waiting to take your spot.

 - Synchronisation primative that provides more sophisticated ways (than Mutex locks) for processes to synchronise their activities
 - Semaphore **S** - integer variable